vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-01-new childrens-books-for-october-2016.md

 date: 2016-09-30
 author: jo-dixon
 category: childrens-ya-books
-excerpt: 'A riot of new children&#8217;s and young adult&#8217;s fiction and non-fiction, including <cite>The Ministry of strange, unusual and impossible things</cite>, a picture book entitled <cite>The Knight who wouldn&#8217;t fight</cite> and a John Agard book narrated by the book itself.'
+excerpt: "This month's children's and young adult featured titles include a heart-warming <cite>Alfie</cite> story from Shirley Hughes, a dark tale of mass vanishings and a realm of magic terror entitled <cite>The Beginning Wood</cite> and a lovely children's cook and story book from <cite>Bake Off's</cite> Nadiya Hussein."
 breadcrumb: childrens-ya-books
 ---